tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 This abstraction is both easy to understand and use; the docstring tells you everything you, as a user, need to know.
-The underlying implementation can be buffered, might allow reading from streams or remote locations like an S3 bucket.
+The underlying implementation can be buffered, may allow reading from streams or remote locations like an S3 bucket.
 But crucially, consumers of this API don't need to worry about _how_ reading happens — implementation can be deep and non-trivial, but a user doesn't have to care.
 Furthermore, it allows for very little